 But what I didn’t tell David was my best story.
 It’s the one about how that one year of working at The Mandarin had played such a significant role in shaping who I am today.
 How The Mandarin had been front and centre to something so much bigger- a year of exceptional personal growth.
 Aside from solidifying my motivation to continue my education, taking that job was one of the most important character building experiences of my life and it was mostly because I didn’t want it.

 It’s not that I hadn’t worked at other low paying, not-so-fancy restaurants.
 There was just a lot more at stake this time.
 I was far away from home, in a new town and had no choice but to deal with the adversity I faced.
 And surprisingly, the Mandarin became a bit of a sanctuary in that it was the only place where everybody knew me in a city where I knew no one.
 And I had made friends; one that would turn out to be a life-long friendship.

 After the pop incident, I was officially in Casey’s bad books.
 That made the remainder of my time at the Mandarin all the more painful.
 But that was only a taste of the adversity I faced that first year in Alberta and what was to come in the years ahead.
 Taking that job at the Mandarin as a young 20 something, prepared me for all of that.
 And although 25 years later, I have wondered how different things would have been had I got that job at Earls, I’m really glad I didn’t.

 PIN FOR LATER & Follow my “30 Minutes or Less” board on Pinterest for lots of quick and delicious meal ideas!

 Sriracha Chicken Noodle Lettuce Wraps

-These easy Sriracha Chicken Noodle Lettuce Wraps are a little spicy and a healthy, quick and kid- friendly dinner.
+These easy Sriracha Chicken Noodle Lettuce Wraps are a little spicy and a healthy, quick (ready in 30 minutes) and kid- friendly dinner.
 You can use chicken breast or leftover chicken!

 - 2 tablespoons of olive oil